Wacom Feel™ Multi-Touch API

 The data is posted in parallel to the OS for processing.

-WacomMTInitialize( int
+WacomMTError WacomMTInitialize( int libraryAPIVersion );

-This function attempts to connect the application to the driver and must be called successfully before any other Wacom Multi-Touch function is called.
+driver and must be called successfully before any other Wacom Multi-Touch

 Parameters: